 Hiring has reduced significantly during lockdown, but for those employers still looking to recruit doing so online means having to rethink the process.

-So much of our lives is now hosted online and that includes the recruitment process, for those looking for jobs and those employers who are still hiring.
+So much of our lives are now hosted online and that includes the recruitment process, for those looking for jobs and those employers who are still employing.
+This article gives insight into hiring in lockdown.

 It can be daunting to keep up an active job search at this time – using the time to build your virtual networks through LinkedIn and other platforms is important as is being proactive and approaching employers where there is a good match or some previous contact.